Kenseikun/Kenseikun/README.md

 ### Hello, I'm Sebastian 👋

-#### I've been a photographer all my life, but I always want to develope myslef I graduated from programming school Coders lab as a JavaScript & React Developer
+#### I've been a photographer all my life, but I always want to develope myslef.
+I graduated from programming school Coders lab as a JavaScript & React Developer

 One of the most important skills, I acquired while working in the photography industry is the ability to predict and visualise the end product.
 Additionally, I can effectively plan my work to determine the end goals and the best results.
 The above-mentioned skills and experience can be further mastered and used during my career path as fronted programmer.
 Additionally, as a front-end developer, I bring my aesthetic sense to my work and combine it with current trends through visual thinking.
 In my current learning experience, I gained an ability to affect the user journey, experience and define new user trends.
 A believer in constant learning and improvement, I am continually reading about and experimenting with new ways to design better.